 Acceptable Use Policy

 OpenAIRE services collect personal information about the users and content providers.
 The collected information includes, but not exclusively, names, organizations, country of origins or residence, telephone, contact information like email, social site contacts and website.
-Log information, including information provided by Users or Services via the applications/APIs running on the Site shall be processed for administrative, operational, accounting, monitoring and security purposes only and according to the GDPR regulations.
-OpenAIRE undertakes to process personal data according to the principles of GDPR regulations (article 5 of the GDPR) and ensure that users and content providers may exercise their rights.
+Log information, including information provided by Users or Services via the applications/APIs running on the Site shall be processed for administrative, operational, accounting, monitoring and security purposes only and according to the GDPR.
+OpenAIRE undertakes to process personal data according to the principles of GDPR (article 5 of the GDPR) and ensure that users and content providers may exercise their rights.

 According to the Ethical Report produced by the OpenAIRE Ethics advisor Gloria Origgi, OpenAIRE shall: